-The expression that denotes the called function postfix expression shall have type lambda type or pointer to function type, returning void or returning a complete object type other than an array or opaque type.

-argument-expression-list, assignment-expression

-If the expression that denotes the called function has a type that includes a prototype, the The number of arguments shall agree with the number of parameters of the function or lambda type.
+- The expression that denotes the called functionpostfix expression137) shall have type lambda type or pointer to function type, returning void or returning a complete object type other than an array type. - If the expression that denotes the called function has a type that postfix expression is a lambda or if the type of the function includes a prototype, the number of arguments shall agree with the number of parameters of the function or lambda type.
 Each argument shall have a type such that its value may be assigned to an object with the unqualified version of the type of its corresponding parameter.